-Chemical engineers play an important role in solving societal problems.
+Chemical Engineering and Chemistry plays an important role in solving societal problems.
 For instance, by developing cleaner forms of energy, or new materials with specific properties like super strong fibers; by designing new molecules capable of administering a certain dose of a drug or converting light into electricity.
-There is always great demand for well-educated and trained chemical engineers.
+There is always great demand for well-educated chemical engineers.

 Education and research